Neochic/Woodlets-CLI/README.md

 ```
 npm install -g woodlets-cli
 ```
-To create a new Woodlets theme in a fresh WordPress installation run:
+To create a new Woodlets theme and a fresh WordPress installation run:
 ```
 woodlets create
 ```